 The City of Cincinnati levies a 3% tax on all admissions.
 Any person or organization that intends to charge admission to a place in the City of Cincinnati must be approved for an admissions tax license or an admissions tax license exemption prior to the sale or resale of any admissions.
-In addition, any person or organization that intends to facilitate the sale or resale of admission to a place in the City of Cincinnati must be approved for an admissions tax license exemption that intends to facilitate the sale or resale of admission to a place in the City of Cincinnati must be approved for an admissions tax license prior to engaging in such activity.
+In addition, any person or organization that intends to facilitate the sale or resale of admission to a place in the City of Cincinnati must be approved for an admissions tax license prior to engaging in such activity.
 Anyone who holds an admissions tax license must also file monthly tax returns for the duration of the license term.